The 14 Dreamiest Hotels on the French Riviera

 • Book now

 Just eight miles from Cannes, the seaside village of Théoule-sur-Mer feels like a secret.
 Set beneath the red-rock mountains of the Massif de l’Estérel, it’s surrounded by protected natural areas threaded with hiking trails.
-Next to the picturesque port, the French Millésime Collection debuted its highly anticipated Château de Théoule in March 2024.
+The highly anticipated Château de Théoule debuted in March 2024 next to the picturesque port.
 The retreat was constructed as a soap factory in the 17th century—subterranean vaulted vestiges remain—and converted into a castle by a Scottish lord in the 19th century.
 The château’s nearly two-year transformation resulted in 34 rooms and 10 suites spread among three buildings: the château, adjacent villa, and Maison des Pêcheurs, which houses three suites.
-For the color palette in the sea-facing rooms, the group’s designer Marie-Christine Mecoen drew inspiration from aquatic life.
+The color palette in the sea-facing rooms was inspired by both aquatic life and the medicinal herbs that flourish in the region.
 Eclectic touches include seashells fashioned as art and palm tree light fixtures.

 There’s a pool, spa offering treatments by Kos Paris and MyBlend by Clarins, plus the beach club dotted with white parasols.
 But whatever you choose to do, don’t miss a meal at Mareluna restaurant.
-Chef Francesco Fezza—who’s worked with the Alain Ducasse Group in Paris and Japan—doesn’t hide his Michelin ambitions in a destination known for superlative dining.
-Dishes like the tagliatelle made from cuttlefish, and the Brittany crab—decorated with Oscietra caviar and a crab-shaped chip—show off both his culinary prowess and playfulness.
+Chef Francesco Fezza—who’s worked with the Alain Ducasse Group in Paris and Japan—doesn’t hide his ambitions in a destination known for superlative dining.
+The restaurant won a Michelin star just seven months after opening.
+Dishes like the tagliatelle made from cuttlefish, and the Brittany crab—decorated with oscietra caviar and a crab-shaped chip—show off both his culinary prowess and playfulness.
 As you dine, admire the lights of Cannes glittering across the water.

 Hotel du Cap-Eden-Roc